Jules Wainstein Husband: ‘RHONY’ Husband Not Caring For His Children During Divorce?

 Jules Wainstein was shocked and surprised when she learned that her husband, Michael Wainstein, had been cheating on her for a long time.
-When Jules joined The Real Housewives of New York, she admitted having some problems, including continuous struggles with an eating disorder, but she had no idea that her husband would be stepping out on her.
-Michael never admitted to cheating on television, but after the show wrapped, his mistress was identified and divorce papers were filed.
+When Jules joined The Real Housewives of New York, she admitted having some problems, including continuous struggles with an eating disorder, but she had no idea that her husband was stepping out on her.
+Michael never admitted to cheating on television, but after the show wrapped, his mistress was identified, and divorce papers were filed.
 Jules opened up about this on the reunion special for the show, and some viewers wondered if she would return to The Real Housewives of New York.

-According to a new Radar Online report, Jules Wainstein may be thinking about returning to The Real Housewives of New York, as she is struggling in the financial department.
-As it turns out, Jules didn’t work during her marriage and she only made money from Bravo.
+According to a new Radar Online report, Jules Wainstein may be thinking about returning to The Real Housewives of New York as she is struggling in the financial department.
+As it turns out, Jules didn’t work during her marriage, and she only made money from Bravo.
 While filming The Real Housewives of New York, Jules did try to launch her own juice brand, but it sounds like this divorce may have taken much of her time and energy.
 And now, she’s in court to tell the judge that her husband isn’t taking care of her and their children.
 Apparently, Jules’ lawyer is going after Michael for failure to pay rent.

 Broke!
 ‘RHONY’ Star Jules Wainstein Attacks Husband Michael In Divorce Court https://t.co/xCQPIfLtNo pic.twitter.com/nSexK4IbGt